Skip to main content

 National Forest Hiking Trail Links

-Below are some of the more significant trails in North Carolina’s National Forests, including the Bartram National Recreation Trail and the Uwharrie National Recreation Trail, and specified backcountry areas with descriptions of hiking opportunities from the National Forest Service.
+Below are some of the more significant trails in North Carolina’s National Forests, including the Bartram National Recreation Trail and the Uwharrie National Recreation Trail, and specified backcountry areas with descriptions of hiking opportunities.

 – Neusiok Trail.
-Easy, 23 miles.
+Easy, 20.4 miles.
 From the Neuse River at Pine Cliff Picnic Area off of N.C.
 306 north of Havelock south to the Newport River at Oyster Point Campground near Newport.
 Trail crosses cypress swamps, hardwood ridges, longleaf pine savannah and pocosins (low, swampy areas) along the Neuse River and across several paved and unpaved roads.
-It is part of the state’s Mountains-to-Sea Trail.
+It is part of the state’s Mountains-to-Sea State Trail.
 Camping is allowed anywhere along the trail (except at trailheads and in recreation areas) but there are three three-sided shelters with grills along the trail.
 Each accommodates about five people.
-(252) 638-5628.
+Trail Brochure.

 – Bartram National Recreation Trail.
 Moderate/strenuous.
 Trail begins in Georgia and includes nearly 80 miles in North Carolina, entering the state just south of Highlands near Rabun Bald and extending north-to-west, joining the Appalachian Trail at two points (including at Wayah Bald) and ending on Cheoah Bald.
 Includes high, rocky and steep areas as well as less-strenuous sections; many side trails lead to views of Blue Ridge and Smoky Mountains.
-(828) 479-6431 (Ranger District office).
+Bartram Trail Conservancy map.

 – Blue Valley, near Highlands.
-Wilderness camping area has 8 miles of trails, including Bartram Trail segment, Hurrah Ridge, West Fork, Glenn Falls, Chinquapin Mountain.
+Wilderness camping area with 22 dispersed campsites has 8 miles of trails, including Bartram Trail segment, Hurrah Ridge, West Fork, Glenn Falls, Chinquapin Mountain.
 Trails run through side-slopes of Blue Valley, crossing small streams and Glenn Falls.
-(828) 526-3765.
+Wilson Lake is a short distance away and available for fishing and swimming.

 – Fires Creek Recreation Area, near Hayesville.
 Includes 25-mile-loop Fires Creek Rim Trail, Bald Springs, Chunky Gal and Shinbone trails.
 Remote, high elevation, some primitive trails; low use.
 Bridle trails.
 Bristol Fields Horse Camp is in the area.(828) 837-5152.

 – Panthertown Valley Backcountry Area, near Cashiers.
-More than 25 miles of trails for hiking, horseback riding and mountain biking.
+The “Yosemite of the East” offers more than 25 miles of trails for hiking, horseback riding and mountain biking.
 Numerous trails.
-Stream valley with views, rock outcrops and waterfalls.
+Stream valley with views, deep gorges, rock outcrops and waterfalls.
+Camping limited to 12 people per site.
 See also Friends of Panthertown.
-(828) 526-3765.

 – Snowbird Backcountry Area, near Robbinsville.
 37 miles of trails, including Big Snowbird, Burntrock Ridge, King Meadows, Middle Falls, Mitchell Lick, Sassafras Creek and Snowbird Mountain.
 Stream basin, ridge-top and creekside trails and waterfalls.
-(828) 479-6431.
+The Snowbird Creek watershed is also well-known for its trout fishing.

 – Tsali Recreation Area, near Almond on Fontana Reservoir.
 39 miles of trails mostly used by mountain bikers but open to hikers and horse riders, including Thompson Loop Trail, Tsali Horse Trail and Mouse Branch Loop Trail.
 Easy to moderate trails with lake views, wildflowers, widlife.
-Trails are also open to mountain biking and horseback riding on alternating days.
+Hikers may travel the trails on any day, but mountain bikers and equestrians are kept separated by alternating-day schedules for availability.
 Bikers and equestrians are charged a fee.
-(828) 479-6431.

 – Linville Gorge Wilderness, near Linville Falls.
-More than 50 miles of trails including a segment of the Mountains-to-Sea Trail, Linville Gorge Trail, Shortoff Mountain, Jonas Ridge, Rock Jock, Brushy Ridge and Conley Cove.
+More than 50 miles of trails including a segment of the Mountains-to-Sea State Trail, Linville Gorge Trail, Shortoff Mountain, Jonas Ridge, Rock Jock, Brushy Ridge and Conley Cove.
 The 2,000-foot-deep gorge on Linville River has some of the most rugged terrain east to the Rockies and such well-known rock climbing opportunities as Table Rock, Hawksbill and the Chimneys.
-(828) 652-4841.
+A camping permit is needed on weekends and holidays May through October.
+Group size is limited to 10.

 – Shelton Laurel Backcountry, near Hot Springs.
 14.7 miles of combined hiking on five different trails, many of which intersect with loop options, and access the Appalachian Trail, as well as, Jerry Cabin Shelter.
 The Hickey Fork and Jerry Miller trails provide views of waterfalls and cascades in higher elevations.
 (828) 689-9694.